lusis/chef-kibana/README.md

 - copy the template for the webserver you wish to use to your cookbook
 - modify the template as you see fit (add auth, setup ssl)
 - use the appropriate webserver template attributes to point to your cookbook and template

+#### kibana::examples

+The examples cookbook lists further examples using the LWRPs to install and configure kibana.

 Testing
 -------